Semaphore (programming): Semantics and implementation

 Many operating systems provide efficient semaphore primitives that unblock a waiting process when the semaphore is incremented.
 This means that processes do not waste time checking the semaphore value unnecessarily.

 The counting semaphore concept can be extended with the ability to claim or return more than one "unit" from the semaphore, a technique implemented in Unix.
-The modified V and P operations are as follows, using square brackets to indicate atomic operations, i.e., operations which appear indivisible from the perspective of other processes:
+The modified V and P operations are as follows, using square brackets to indicate atomic operations, i.e., operations that appear indivisible to other processes: